skullerj/jschool/C05/README.md

 You can also tap the hamburger menu (top left) on mobile and tablet to bring up the drawer.

 I know the way I implemented Media Queries is not the best, since it generates a lot of actual media queries after compilation.
 I used this approach because this is not a big project and it makes sass code clearer around grid rules.

+I used the aribnb shims to get fetch